esilver0/CATT/sslstrip-experiment.md

 It should take about thirty minutes to run this experiment.

+This experiment involves running a potentially disruptive application over a private network within your slice on GENI.
+Take special care not to use this application in ways that may adversely affect other infrastructure outside of your slice!
+Users of GENI are responsible for ensuring compliance with the [GENI Resource Recommended User Policy](http://groups.geni.net/geni/raw-attachment/wiki/RUP/RUP.pdf).

 To reproduce this experiment on GENI, you will need an account on the [GENI Portal](http://groups.geni.net/geni/wiki/SignMeUp), and you will need to have [joined a project](http://groups.geni.net/geni/wiki/JoinAProject).
 You should have already [uploaded your SSH keys to the portal and know how to log in to a node with those keys](http://groups.geni.net/geni/wiki/HowTo/LoginToNodes).
 If you're not sure if you have those skills, you may want to try [Lab Zero](http://tinyurl.com/geni-labzero) first.

 * Skip to [Results](#results)